How to Stop Being Invisible After 50

 I’m telling you; these early vows and decisions are POWERFUL.
 They will literally rule your life for decades.

-At that point, you will fashion yourself into someone responsible, appropriate, rule-following, and productive.
-That wild young girl gets banished.
+By the point you start having hot flashes, you will be someone responsible, appropriate, rule-following, and productive.
+That wild young girl has been banished.

 You thought she was a problem and good riddance.

 But she holds the key to everything you want.
 Not the responsible appropriate things but the things your heart truly wants.